MartinWho2/cemantix-solve/README.md

 `--browser : Chooses the browser to use (default is firefox) (possibilities : firefox, chrome, edge, safari)`

-Credits for the word2vec file : https://fauconnier.github.io/#data
+Credits for the word2vec file : https://fauconnier.github.io/#data, google